lucasvtiradentes/twitch-notifier/README.md

 - visit each of your favorite streamers twitch link and store the information;
 - fitler all the data to only remain the ones you should be notified about, considering your specified options;
-- if there's at least one stream to notify you about, send an emain containing the details.
+- if there's at least one stream to notify you about, send an email containing the details.

 ### Installation